Sybill logo

 Behavioral / Leadership

-Tell me about a time you took ownership of a problem or project that wasn't strictly in your job description.
-What was the situation, and what was the outcome?
+Tell me about a time you encountered a significant technical challenge in a project that wasn't explicitly assigned to you.
+How did you take ownership of the problem, and what was the outcome?

 No credit card.
 Every question with its framework, the grading signals interviewers score against, and a worked answer for each.